ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 But how can this new world be connected to the evolution principle?

-<blockquote>The new world is the result of humans acting, but it is not made by a central constructing instance and in this way not the result of human design.
+<blockquote><p>The new world is the result of humans acting, but it is not made by a central constructing instance and in this way not the result of human design. </p>
 <footer>Friedrich A. von Hayek</footer>
 </blockquote>